feilen/tuxedo-blender-plugin/README.md

 ### Credits:

-This plugin was orignially by Feilen with contribrutions by 989onan
+This plugin was orignially by Feilen with contribrutions by 989onan full credit goes to the original team.